PragmaTech-GmbH/workshop-datev-coding-festival-2025/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/PragmaTech-GmbH/workshop-datev-coding-festival-2025)

-Welcome to the full-day workshop "Testing Spring Boot Applications Demystified" during the DATEV Coding Festival 2025.
+Welcome to the full-day workshop "Testing Spring Boot Applications Demystified" during the DATEV Coding Festival 2025 at the 09th of October 2025.

 This workshop helps developers become more confident and productive when implementing automated tests for Spring Boot applications.